Finite $N$ Hilbert Spaces of Bilocal Holography: Trace Relations and Reduction of Hilbert Space

-For fermions, we only have secondary states, reflected in the fact that \eqref{ZF} has no denominator.
-Primary invariants (free oscillators) are absent, resulting in a finite Hilbert space for fermionic (and de Sitter) holography (based on $Sp(2N)$ fermions).
-In particular we emphasize that, although correlation functions of gauge-invariant operators in the bosonic $O(N)$ vector model are related to those of the fermionic $Sp(N)$ vector model by an analytic continuation $N\to -N$~\cite{Ramgoolam:1993hh,Anninos:2011ui}.
-Such a relation (and continuation) does not hold at the non-perturbative Hilbert space level~\footnote{This implies that the proposal made in~\cite{Anninos:2017eib} is neither correct nor feasible.}
+For fermions, by contrast, \eqref{ZF} has no denominator, reflecting the absence of freely acting bosonic generators.
+The fermionic Hilbert space is therefore finite and is built entirely from the analogue of the secondary sector.
+In particular, although correlation functions of gauge-invariant operators in the bosonic $O(N)$ vector model are related to those of the fermionic $Sp(N)$ vector model by the analytic continuation $N\to -N$~\cite{Ramgoolam:1993hh,Anninos:2011ui}, this continuation does not extend to the non-perturbative Hilbert-space structure.

-In fact ,there is a more subtle duality operating between the two Hilbert spaces that holds at non-perturbative level.
+In fact, there is a more subtle duality operating between the two Hilbert spaces that holds at non-perturbative level.
 In this duality the bosonic and fermionic models have the same gauge symmetry (determined by $N$), but distinct flavor symmetry (determined by $K$).
 The mismatch between the flavor symmetries is crucial for the realization of the duality: the trace relations of the bosonic model are reproduced by both flavor and Grassman identities in the fermionic model.
 This is only possible if the bosonic and fermionic models have different flavor symmetry groups.
 In particular, the Hilbert spaces for theories with the same flavor symmetry are generally not equivalent.
 Details of these dualities will be reported elsewhere~\cite{Us}.